wtnwin111/interview/README.md

     18) [Introduction to Algorithm Chp.15] The assembly line problem
     19) Longest Common Subsequence and Longest Common Substring, see C11_11_LongestCommonSubsequence and C11_12_LongestCommonSubstring
-    20) find sub array which sum closest to K. see C4_12
+    20) find sub array which sum closest to K. see C4_12 21）N factories in one road, the distance between each of them to the west end of the road is D[N].
+        Need pick M factories as supplier, to make the sum distance between the other factories to these M factories shortest.

 ##C13: Path Finding
     To solve a problem when there is no clear algorithm for computing a valid solution, we turn to path finding.
 In this chapter we will